Bhathiya29/Bhathiya29/README.md

 ### 💡 What I'm Currently Working On

-- Building innovative solutions with cloud technologies and containers.
+- Building innovative solutions with cloud technologies and a varity of tech stacks.
-- Enhancing my skills in Web3 and Blockchain.
+- Enhancing my skills in Machine Learning and Data Science.
 - Contributing to open-source projects and expanding my knowledge in Go and Kubernetes.

 ---